Informfully/Documentation/docs/source/server.rst

 ===============

 The Informfully back end uses `Meteor <https://www.meteor.com/>`_.
-Meteor connects to clients using a web socket protocol, which is a full-duplex communication protocol that closes only once a connection state has died.
+Meteor connects to clients using a WebSocket protocol, which is a full-duplex communication protocol that closes only once the connection dies.
 That is, web socket connections are bidirectional and are kept open even after the response to a request is received by the client.
-The benefit of this is that after successfully connecting to a client, the server can “push” data to the client whereas over traditional protocols (HTTP), a connection to a client is closed once the response from the server is received.
+The benefit of this is that after successfully connecting to a client, the server can “push” data to the client, whereas over traditional protocols (HTTP), a connection to a client is closed once the response from the server is received.
 A traditional client receives data updates by re-requesting the same resources.

-For time-sensitive applications, this translates to requesting the same resources from a server in very short time intervals (polling) which unnecessarily increases the load on a server.
+For time-sensitive applications, this translates to requesting the same resources from a server in very short time intervals (polling), which unnecessarily increases the load on a server.
 It is encouraged to check out the Meteor documentation referenced below for more information.

 Database Collections